Fraunhofer-Institut für Biomedizinische Technik (IBMT)

 Key staff involved in EBiSC

-Prof. Dr. Heiko Zimmermann (Director and Head of Fraunhofer IBMT and Chair in Molecular & Cellular Biotechnology at the Saarland University) – has been working as physicist since 1997 in the field of cell biophysics.
-He coordinated the EU-project HYPERLAB in FP7 and was WP leader in several other EU-projects.
-Within EBiSC, he is leader of WP 3 and is additionally coordinating the translational project DropTech® in FP7.
+Prof. Dr. Heiko Zimmermann (Director and Head of Fraunhofer IBMT and Chair in Molecular & Cellular Biotechnology at the Saarland University and Facultad de Ciencias del Mar, Universidad Católica del Norte, Coquimbo, Chile) – has been working as physicist since 1997 in the field of cell biophysics.
+He coordinated several EU-projects such as HYPERLAB and DropTech® in FP7, and was WP leader in several other EU-projects.
+Within the initial EBiSC phase, he was leader of WP 3 and built-up the EBiSC mirror bank.
+In the second phase, EBiSC2, Heiko Zimmermann is project coordinator.
 Heiko Zimmermann received the first permission for working with hESCs within the Fraunhofer Gesellschaft.
 He is author of more than 70 peer-reviewed papers and book chapters.
 His research expertise covers cryobiology, cryotechnology and biopolymers for clinical scaffolds.
 Heiko Zimmermann is inventor of more than 50 granted patent families from which more than 20 have been commercially licensed.

-Dr. Julia Neubauer (Head of Department) – is biologist and has been working since 2008 in the field of expansion and cryopreservation of adult and embryonic stem cells.
-She is Head of Department "Medical Biotechnology" leading cell biological and imaging teams.
+Dr. Julia Neubauer (Head of Department "Cryo & Stem Cell Technology" and the Project Centre "Stem Cell Process Engineering") – is biologist and has been working since 2008 in the field of expansion and cryopreservation of adult and embryonic stem cells.
+She is Head of the Department "Cryo & Stem Cell Technology" and Head of the previously founded Fraunhofer Project Centre for "Stem Cell Process Engineering".
 She reports directly to Heiko Zimmermann and is first deputy of Heiko Zimmermann in all EU projects.
-Julia Neubauer is PI of several national stem cell projects and is author of 12 publications and one book chapter focused on cryopreservation of therapeutic relevant cells and automation of stem cell screenings.
+Julia Neubauer is PI of several national stem cell projects and is author of 20 publications and one book chapter focused on cryopreservation of therapeutic relevant cells and automation of stem cell screenings.
 She is inventor of several international patent applications.
 Since 2013, Julia Neubauer is the first and only IBMT member of the elite emerging talent program of the Fraunhofer Society (status: advanced).